cannonsword/EXPERIMENT/README.md

-clone this repository and run EXPERIMENT_ALPHA_1.1 file.
-Currently only available in mac
+clone this repository and run EXPERIMENT_ALPHA_1.3 file. available on mac and windows